i5ting/online-markdown/README.md

-# Wechat Online Markdown Editor
+# Wom

-> wom: a Markdown Editor for Wechat MP
+> wom: an offline Markdown Editor for Wechat MP

 ## Install